Helping young people to become active, democratic citizens.

 Who can be a member of the School's Council?

-We have an active School Council with a boy or girl representing their fellow pupils from each class from Year 1 to Year 6.
-Reception children will join in the summer term.
+We have an active School Council with a child representing their fellow pupils from each class from Year 1 to Year 6.

 Each councillor is elected by their classmates at the beginning of the school year after a short presentation explaining why they should be elected.